informalsystems/hermes/guide/src/tx_packet.md

 ## Relay acknowledgment packets

-The `tx raw packet-ack` command can be used to relay acknowledgments to the original source of the packets.
+Use the `tx raw packet-ack` command to relay acknowledgments to the original source of the packets.

 ```shell
 USAGE: